IIIF/api/source/auth/2.0/probe.md

 {: #tiered-access}

 <!-- Can the same probe service be used for different tiers? -->
-If a Content Resource supports multiple tiers of access, then it _MUST_ use a different URI for each tiered content resource and its corresponding probe service.
+If a Content Resource supports multiple tiers of access, then it _MUST_ use a different URI for each tiered Content Resource and its corresponding probe service.
 For example, there _MUST_ be different Image Information documents (`/info.json`) at different URIs for each tier.
 When refering to Content Resources or Image Services that have multiple tiers of access, publishers _SHOULD_ use the URI of the version that an appropriately authorized user should see.
 For example, when refering to an Image service from a Manifest, the reference would normally be to the highest quality image version rather than a degraded version.

 <!-- Need to experiment here.
 What can use of Location do for us, in a probe service, or in a info.json? -->
 <!-- We still need redirects - a redirected info.json could have very different features from the requested one.
 But the client doesn't have to make inferences, a client doesn't have to deduce that a redirect happened. -->